-PressCACHE™ is our caching mechanism used on our shared platform at Pagely and has 3 primary aspects:
+PressCACHE™ is our caching mechanism used at Pagely and has 3 primary aspects:

 - PressCACHE™ handles the caching of your site content (rendered HTML pages) to speed up delivery of your WordPress site.
 Settings are accessed directly via your WordPress admin screens where you may turn it on/off, or enable developer mode.
 There is really nothing else to do other than turn it on, and enjoy the speed.